The Distinct Needs of HNW Expatriates

 A good offshore planner is more than an investment adviser — they are a strategist, educator, and long-term partner for globally mobile families.

-Written by Jessica Cook, LLB, Chartered MCSI — Chartered Financial Planner and Partner at AES International.
+Written by Jessica Cook, LLB, Chartered MCSI — Chartered Financial Planner.

 Jessica advises high-net-worth expatriates and internationally mobile families on cross-border wealth structuring, inheritance planning, and evidence-based investing.